Frequently Asked Questions

 Can I volunteer?

 Absolutely!
 Volunteers are the heart of the festival.
-From front-of-house to guest support, marketing to creative setup, or our year-round Festival Planning Committee, there are many ways to get involved.
+From front-of-house to guest support, marketing, creative setup, or joining our year-round Festival Planning Committee or film submissions Screening Team, there are many ways to get involved.
 Join the Team →

 Can I become a Trustee?